GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
+> ### The good news about computers is that they do what you tell them to do.
+The bad news is that they do what you tell them to do.
 >
-> ~ *Danny Hillis*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts